-DePaul University's College of Liberal Arts and Social Sciences is pleased to offer the first graduate program in a new and exciting field that utilizes Chicago as a living classroom.
+DePaul University's College of Liberal Arts and Social Sciences is pleased to offer the first graduate program in Critical Ethnic Studies - a new and exciting field that utilizes Chicago as a living classroom.

 The Master of Arts in Critical Ethnic Studies prepares students for advanced analysis of race and ethnicity in an urban and global context.
 It provides an interdisciplinary approach to the studies of systematic marginalization of racialized minorities.
 It also looks at how racialized groups respond to and counter these forces through art, culture, political organization and other forms of social citizenship.